fidelity/jurity/docsrc/about.rst

 About Recommenders Metrics
 ==========================

 For the definitions below, `A` is the set of actual ratings for users and `P` is the set of predictions / recommendations.
-Each `A_i` and `P_i` represent the list of actual items and list of recommended items respectively for a user `i`.
+Each `A_i` and `P_i` represents the list of actual items and list of recommended items, respectively, for a user `i`.

 Some metrics use the relevance function `rel(P_{i,n})`, which is an indicator function that produces `1` if the predicted item at position `n` for user `i` is in the user's relevant set of items.